-We can think of nothing lovelier as a precursor to dinner than these crackers.
-Well, okay, a little lovelier would maybe be these crackers and a generous pour of a not-too-wimpy red wine or a modest dose of port.
+We can think of nothing lovelier than these Stilton and walnut crackers from Ina Garten (aka the Barefoot Contessa) when it comes to a precursor to dinner or something to nosh on with fruit and cured meats as a lazy man’s winter supper.
+Well, okay, a little lovelier would be these crackers accompanied by a generous pour of a not-too-wimpy red wine or a modest dose of port.–Ina Garten

 - 8 ounces (12 ounces or so with the rind) Stilton cheese, crumbled, at room temperature